hanami/model/README.md

 # Hanami::Model (deprecated)

 ## _Important notice_
 **NOTE**: Hanami::Model was the persistence layer for Hanami 1.x.
-For the persistence layer for Hanami 2.x, please see (`hanami/db`)[https://github.com/hanami/db]
+This library will not receive any updates.

-This repository will not receive any updates.
+For the persistence layer for Hanami 2.x, please see [`hanami/db`](https://github.com/hanami/db)

 ## Contact